odinhg/decoder-answer-bot/README.md

 - [Attention in transformers, step-by-step (YouTube)](https://www.youtube.com/watch?v=eMlx5fFNoYc)
 - [Attention is all you need (The original transformers paper)](https://arxiv.org/pdf/1706.03762)
 - [Stack Overflow answer explaining the role of masking in attention layers](https://stackoverflow.com/a/59713254)

-### Questions

-Here are some natural questions that arise from this project that you might want to think about:

-**1. What are the practical implications of increasing the maximum sequence length?**

-**2. How does the vocabulary size affect the model size and training time?**

-**3. What are the advantages and drawbacks of different sampling strategies (beam search, top-p and greedy)?**

-**4. What is meant by "auto-regressive" in the context of transformer models?**

-**5. How does the transformer model handle variable-length sequences?**

-**6. What is the role of masking in the self-attention layers?**

-**7. What is the role of masking the padding tokens in the attention layers?**

-**8. What is the role of applying masking to the cross-entropy loss function (i.e., setting some labels to `-100`)?**

-**9. How many parameters does your model have?
-Compare it to the GPT-1, GPT-2, and GPT-3 models.**

-**10. Would an encoder-decoder transformer model be more suitable for this task?
-What are the benefits and drawbacks?**

 ---